exeterapsocdatascience/Exeter_msc_diss/README.md

-# Exeter_msc_diss
+# Quantifying the Impact of the Pandemic on Boston’s Utility Services
-Quantifying the Impact of the Pandemic on Boston’s Utility ServicesMsc Dissertation Work Using ARIMA models to forecast counterfactuals in 311 service request and code enforcement volume
+Using ARIMA models to forecast counterfactuals in 311 service request and code enforcement volume

 This repository holds all the r files and excel sheets used to my dissertation for my MSc program at the University of Exeter.